 For 99% of people reading this, you don’t need to try to master the ways of the pros.
 You probably don’t get paid to be the best at any sport, so what really matters is making sure your body is ready to handle the activities you love most (not to mention those you need to do for your day-to-day life).

 You need a good base of strength, flexibility, and control for anything you do—that’s the base level any of us needs for general health and function.

 Then, depending on what activities you’re into, you’ll need to spend a fair amount of time working on the movement patterns that are important for those activities.
-We designed our Mobius program to help you build athleticism through most of the essential movement patterns for most sports or activities.
+We designed our Elements program to help you build athleticism through most of the essential movement patterns for most sports or activities.

 You’ll improve your strength and mobility in the squat and push patterns, and you’ll develop agility through the rolling, rotational, and locomotor patterns.

 And then, you get to do what you really want to do: your sport of choice.

 Build strength, flexibility, and control